-This statutory declaration does not assist a person to obtain protection from domestic violence.
-For information on services and assistance on domestic violence, you should contact a domestic violence information service or a women's refuge in your state or territory.
+This statutory declaration does not assist a person to obtain protection from family violence.
+For information on services and assistance on family violence, you should contact a family violence information service or a women's refuge in your state or territory.